-The best time to visit Bali is generally during the summer months of June, July, and August when weather is driest and days are sunny.
+The best time to visit Bali is generally during the summer months of June, July, and August when the weather is driest and the days are sunny.
 Unfortunately, that's also when the island becomes the most crowded—you won't be the only one in search of surf, sand, and sun!

 The opportunity to escape the Southern Hemisphere's winter months is just a little too tempting for tens of thousands of Australians who grab short, inexpensive flights up to Bali.

-It's not for lack of choices.
-Bali is just one of more than 8,800 named islands in Indonesia!
-Plus, there are many more unnamed islands in the archipelago.
-If Bali seems too busy, there are plenty of wonderful places to visit in Indonesia.
+It's not for lack of choices in Indonesia.
+Bali is just one of more than 17,000 islands in the archipelago.

 Despite the rain and slightly hotter temperatures in December, Bali still becomes busy with revelers during Christmas and the New Year holiday.